 The operating environment is likely to remain challenging throughout the strategy period, with increased levels of demands and expectations from customers and stakeholders.
-These will combine with economic and business factors to driving increases in a number of areas of the cost base.
+These will combine with economic and business factors to drive increases in a number of areas of the cost base.

 We will consider the future in light of this operational context, and will strive to deliver optimal Value for Money performance when delivering our corporate objectives.
 We will maintain a focus on improving efficiency and effectiveness, and controlling and where possible reducing cost.
-We will target benefit realisation in our projects, initiatives and investments - with optimal impact derived from our resources and assets.
+We will target benefit realisation in our projects, initiatives and investments to ensure that optimal impact is derived from our resources and assets.

 There will be a corporate focus on digitisation over forthcoming years, and the continuing emphasis on knowing our customers and understanding our assets will ensure that we continue to make well informed decisions and strategic choices.
-As detailed above we have measurable plans to improve performance in a number of key areas, e.g. complaints, repairs and empty homes, all of which are designed to ensure we deliver forecast performance in line with targets.
+We envisage that these themes will be key enablers of our ability to drive value for money throughout the business.